Fire and rescue services

 Your policy needs to cover all overseas medical costs, including medical evacuation.
 The Australian Government won't pay for these costs.

 If you're going to high-risk areas, you'll probably need a specialised insurance policy.
-Check your insurance policy before you travel to high-risk areas in Israel, and the Occupied Palestinian Territories.
+Check your insurance policy before you travel to high-risk areas in Israel.

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.